zz22394/presto/presto-docs/src/main/sphinx/configuration/configuration.rst

 Node Properties
 ^^^^^^^^^^^^^^^

-The node properties file, ``etc/node.properties``, contains configuration specific to each node.
+The node properties file, ``/etc/presto/node.properties``, contains configuration specific to each node.
 A *node* is a single installed instance of Presto on a machine.
 This file is typically created by the deployment system when Presto is first installed.
-The following is a minimal ``etc/node.properties``:
+The following is a minimal ``node.properties``:

 .. code-block:: none